Michae1x1/tetris/README.md

 ## Contributing

-Feel free to contribute to this project!
+Feel free to contribute to this project.

-## License

-This project is released under the MIT License.

 ## Known Issues

 - Some browsers might have varying performance
-- Alt key might conflict with browser shortcuts
+- Alt-key might conflict with browser shortcuts

 ## Future Enhancements